-This tutorial is an interactive introduction to the SPARK programming language and its formal verification tools.
-You need not know any specific programming language (although going over the Introduction to Ada first may help) or have experience in formal verification.
+This tutorial is an introduction to the SPARK programming language and its formal verification tools.
+You need not know any specific programming language (although going over the Introduction to Ada course first may help) or have experience in formal verification.

 For some of the sample code presented, you'll be able to compile and run the program and/or run the formal verification tool on the program.
 These are available through the buttons labelled: